 Conclusion: Start Your Custom Monogram Embroidery Project Today

 Okay, overloaded?
 Take a breath.
 Start simple and keep experimenting.
 Of course, we all want to do the most on our first try, but it will take patience and practice to develop your skill.
-I highly suggest using ESA fonts and then add some small elements to develop your design gradually.
+I highly suggest using fonts and then add some small elements to develop your design gradually.

+We would love to see your work in our Machine Embroidery & Digitizing Made Easy Facebook group!
 Until our next journey through the embroidery looking glass….
 Happy Stitching!